• Skip to primary navigation

 I don’t do one-size-fits-all therapy.

-Attachment Theory
+Attachment Theory & Emotion Focused Therapy

-Dialectical Behaviour Therapy — for emotional regulation, distress tolerance, and interpersonal effectiveness, adapted to work with your sensory and processing needs.
+For emotional regulation, distress tolerance, and interpersonal effectiveness, adapted to work with your sensory and processing needs.

 Somatic Therapy

-Solution-Focused Brief Therapy — practical, actionable steps you can use right away.
+For practical, actionable steps you can use right away.
 You’ll leave sessions with tools, not just insights.

 Strengths-based

 Our work is about building on what’s already working, not fixing what’s “wrong.”
-The goal isn’t to make you neurotypical — it’s to find what fits your wiring.
+The goal isn’t to make you neurotypical, it’s to find what fits your wiring.

 Qualifications

-The fancy-pants version.
+The fancy-pants version

 I’m a Registered Provisional Psychologist with the College of Alberta Psychologists.
 I hold a Master of Arts with Distinction in Counselling Psychology from Yorkville University and a BA Honours in Psychology from the University of Calgary.
-I also have a background as a personal trainer and nutrition coach — because I know how powerful the brain-body connection can be.
+I also have a background as a personal trainer and nutrition coach, because I know how powerful the brain-body connection can be.
 Sometimes your body holds feelings your brain can’t articulate.

 I have over 20 years of experience in mental health and wellness across the non-profit and private sectors.
 I’m constantly expanding my training in psychology-based tools and neurodivergent-affirming practices to make sure my clients get the most current, evidence-based support available.